starchildluke/astro/src/content/posts/fifth-year-professional-seo.md

 ## Shout outs

-Thank you to anyone I've spoken to personally in the last year or have shouted out publically or in a work setting (you'll know who you are).
+Thank you to anyone I've spoken to personally in the last year or have shouted out publicly or in a work setting (you'll know who you are).
 I've decided not to list people this time as not to forget anyone.